 “It is not a permissive path but is a public bridleway that was created by a Public Path Creation Order that was made and confirmed by Cornwall Council in 2006...
 He does not have permission from the council to close the public bridleway.”— Cornwall Council spokesperson

 In November 2025, Paul Mills — Reform UK's South West Regional Director — appointed Michell as Chairman of the Camborne, Redruth and Hayle branch, replacing former chair Roger Tarrant.
-The appointment was made without any vote by local members.
+The appointment was made without any vote by local members — a replacement process Tarrant later criticised in his April 2026 resignation speech.

 Branch members publicly protested, telling Cornwall Live that an unelected figure had been “parachuted in” to lead their constituency.
 Reform UK's national party defended the decision, arguing the branch was “not fully constituted” and therefore not entitled to elect its own chairman.